All newly admitted students must satisfy immunization verification requirements.

 A student shall not be required to provide proof of Immunization if any of the following apply:

-- The student (or, if the student is a minor, the student’s parent or guardian) submits a written statement indicating that the student’s religious beliefs prohibit Immunization;
+- The student (or, if the student is a minor, the student’s parent or guardian) submits the exemption form below, indicating that the student’s religious beliefs prohibit Immunization;

-- The student (or, if the student is a minor, the student’s parent or guardian) submits a statement written by a licensed physician who has examined and/or treated the student, stating that the student has a medical condition that prevents the student from being Immunized to the extent required;
+- The student (or, if the student is a minor, the student’s parent or guardian) submits the exemption form below, filled out by a licensed physician who has examined and/or treated the student, stating that the student has a medical condition that prevents the student from being Immunized to the extent required

-- The student is enrolled only in online/distance education programs and does not attend any class sessions on campus.
+- The student is enrolled in a strictly 100% online/distance education program and they will not be attending any class sessions on campus.
+The only current fully 100% online/distance education program we offer is RN-to-BSN

 - If you fit into the above circumstances, please complete and return the Immunization Exemption Form.